-Map Review (1870s to 1950)
+Map and Aerial Photograph Review (1870s to Present)

-Late nineteenth century and early twentieth century topographic maps show several small, south-flowing streams originating within the foothills of the Santa Monica mountains and running towards Hollywood Boulevard.
-The nearest stream is mapped as terminating approximately 0.42 km (0.26 mile) north of the Project Site.
+During the mid- to late nineteenth century, the Project Site remained undeveloped open space between the northeastern boundary of Rancho La Brea and the southwestern boundary of Rancho Los Feliz.
+Late nineteenth century and early twentieth century topographic maps show several small south-flowing streams mapped within the foothills of the Santa Monica mountains, between 0.5 and 0.8 km (0.3 and 0.5 mile) north of the Project Site.
 These streams appear to have been intermittent and ephemeral, i.e., they only contained water for short periods of time during the wet season, and they correspond to what is seen on irrigation maps discussed previously in this report (see Environmental Setting section).
-These maps also show many south-flowing streams south of the Project Site running generally towards what is now Ballona Creek.
+These maps also show several wetland features and south-flowing streams south of the Project Site running generally toward what is now Ballona Creek.
+Plat maps from 1866 and 1871 depict the Project Site on the unsurveyed land between Rancho La Brea and Rancho Los Feliz (Figure 10 and Figure 11), southwest northwest of a cactus patch noted on both plat maps.
+An 1877 plat map depicts the Project Site and surrounding area at a time when many lots were being sold and subdivided.
+This map indicates that the Project Site was still vacant, unsubdivided land at this time (Figure 12).